SussexPAL/PythonCrashCourse/Scripts/functions.md

 *[WRITER'S NOTE: Not sure if this bit is overkill, just wanted to go over these points incase some people are confused, baring in mind that for some students this is their first exposure to programming]*
 [CENTER CAME/CUT AWAY]
 *[take another look at is_even definition above]*
 We want to avoid a misconception you might have at this point: parameters are not the same as the variables we define ourselves - similar, but not the same.
 The important difference is in how they are declared.
+While variables require an explicit value to be defined as, parameters wait to be given the value that is passed to the functions.

-You might look at this function and ask how we're referencing this x *[highlight all occurrences of x in function definition, including is the def line]* which we never actually define, IE there is no `x = 3` or `x = 2 + 2` or anything, so how can we be referencing it here?
-The thing to remember here is that we don't need to - we declare x as a parameter in these brackets *[highlight/circle/whatever x param]* - similar to a variable, only we don't give it a definite value, x is left blank, if you like, until the function is called, at which point it takes on the value of whatever argument was passed in brackets:
+For this example, x is left blank until the function is called, at which point it takes on the value of whatever argument was passed in brackets:
 ```py
 is_even(5) # So function runs with x = 5
 is_even(50) # So function runs with x = 50